-I’ll walk through what you need to know before you make the decision to buy a new console this year or wait for the PlayStation 5 release date in 2020 and new features.
+Here’s a full rundown of why you should buy the PS5 right now.
+The short version is that if you find one in stock, you should buy it if you want the console this year.
+I’ll walk through what you need to know before you make the decision to buy a new console this year or wait for the PlayStation 5 to be available in stores easily and new features.

 PS5 Release Date Information